ivy864/parallelFuck/README.md

 +^      set value of active cell to 1. put '3' at position 1 of universal tape
 -       set value at pointer to 0
-%       put value at position 0 of universal tape (2) into transfer cell
-*       replace value of active cell with value of transfer cell. transfer cell is now null .       outputs '2'
+*       replace value of active cell with the value at position 0 of the universal tape
 ```

 ## Parallelization